vinnyroca/CodeandMediaArt/docs/index.md

 ### Readings

-All external readings will be provided on Box using this link.
+All external readings and videos will be provided using Box.

 ## Lab Hours && Course Materials